Xomega-Net/Xomega.Docs/docs/generators/docs/domain-model.md

 ## Configuration

-The following sections describe configuration parameters used by the generator.
+The following sections describe the configuration parameters used by the generator.

 ### Generator parameters